-Helsinki, Oulu, Kitee and Loviisa are just a few of the Finnish towns that attract people to this incredibly beautiful - if sometimes cold - Scandinavian country.
-Located in the north of Europe, Finland invites you to a visit devoted to nature, discovery and relaxation, all in the heart of an exotic, outward-looking country.
-With a Schengen visa you will be able to travel in complete freedom and stay in Finland long enough to appreciate all of its unmissable riches and attractions.
+Helsinki, Oulu, Kitee, and Loviisa are just a few of the cities or towns that attract people to this incredibly beautiful - if sometimes cold - Scandinavian country.
+Located in the north of Europe, Finland is an intriguing, outward-looking nation that is welcoming to visitors and is packed full of beautiful forests and lakes.
+With a Schengen Visa, you will be able to travel in complete freedom and stay in Finland long enough to appreciate all of its unmissable riches and attractions.
 The capital of Helsinki is always worth a visit too - especially for those keen on enjoying the nightlife.

-In order to move between the 25 countries of the Schengen Area, or even just to travel around Finland itself, third-country nationals from countries without a visa-free arrangement will require a Schengen visa.
-Your visa request will be carried out in the country through which you will be entering the Schengen Area, whether it is France, Germany, Estonia or Finland, for example.
+In order to move between the 25 countries of the Schengen Area, or even just to travel around Finland itself, third-country nationals from countries without a visa-free arrangement will require a Schengen Visa.
+Your visa request will be carried out in the country through which you will be entering the Schengen Area.
+For example, this could be France, Germany, Estonia or Finland.

 How to get to Finland

-By plane: most flights land at Helsinki-Vantaa Airport, but other international airports can be found in Tampere, Turku and Oulu.
+By plane: most flights land at Helsinki-Vantaa Airport, but other international airports can be found in Tampere, Turku, and Oulu.
 In winter, charter flights also go to Lapland.
-Both regular and low-cost flights serve Finland from Paris, Berlin and Brussels, among other cities.
-Allow around 3 hours to fly from France and 1 hour 50 from Germany.
+Both regular and low-cost flights serve Finland from Paris, Berlin, and Brussels, among other cities.
+Allow around three hours to fly from France and 1 hour 50 minutes from Germany.

 Advice on health and vaccinations

 There are no compulsory vaccinations for visiting Finland.
 Nevertheless, it is recommended that you be vaccinated against hepatitis B, diphtheria, tetanus and polio, as well as tick-borne encephalitis, especially if you are planning walks in the countryside during spring or summer.

 Finland has a cool, temperate climate.
-In winter, it regularly drops to -30°C in Lapland.
-This is a long season here; between 5 months in the south of the country and 7 months in the north.
-During the summer it can be very hot; up to 30°C in some regions, and the days are very long.
-Remember to keep yourself covered up in the evening, as the temperature falls rapidly.
+In winter, it regularly drops to -30 degrees Celsius in Lapland.
+This is a long season here; between five months in the south of the country and seven months in the north.
+During the summer it can be very hot; up to 30 degrees Celsius in some regions.
+But remember to keep yourself covered up in the evening, as the temperature can fall rapidly.

-In Utsjoki, there is a period of 7 weeks of polar night between 26th November and 17th January when the sun doesn’t rise above the horizon.
-On the other hand, to see the midnight sun you will need to visit the same town between 17th May and 27th July.
+In Utsjoki, there is a period of seven weeks of polar night between 26 November and 17 January when the sun doesn’t rise above the horizon.
+On the other hand, to see the midnight sun you will need to visit the same town between 17 May and 27 July.

 Finland is a large country that you’ll have to devote sufficient time to.
 To travel freely between Helsinki and Lapland via the south of the country, you are advised to rent a car.

-- Helsinki: the Finnish capital allows you not only to discover Scandinavian cuisine, but also to go in search of landmarks like the cathedral; the metallic statue at Kiasma; as well as sports, tram and aquarium museums, among others.
-The numerous shops will appeal to all lovers of retail.
-The city’s varied architectural styles will also fascinate visitors.
+- Helsinki.
+The Finnish capital allows you not only to discover Scandinavian cuisine but also to go in search of landmarks like the Helsinki cathedral, the Sibelius Monument, and the aquarium, among others.
+The numerous shops will appeal to lovers of retail, while the city’s varied architectural styles will fascinate visitors too.

-- Meet Santa Claus in Lapland: located in the very north of Finland, Lapland is a favoured destination for any visitor.
-As a family, you will be able to visit Santa’s village, as well as enjoying sports like snowmobiling, snowshoe hiking and skiing.
+- Meet Santa Claus in Lapland.
+Located in the very north of Finland, Lapland is a favored destination for any visitor.
+As a family, you will be able to visit Santa’s village, as well as enjoy sports like snowmobiling, snowshoe hiking, and skiing.
 It’s a perfect area for nature lovers and, of course, to observe the Aurora Borealis (northern lights).

---Hiking enthusiasts will love Finland.
-While Lapland in particular is home to various national parks (Pyhä-Luosto, Urho Kekkonen, Lemmenjoki, Pallas-Yllästunturi), you will also enjoy the surroundings of Tampere and Oulanka National Park in the east.
+- Hiking enthusiasts will love Finland.
+While Lapland, in particular, is home to various national parks (Pyhä-Luosto, Urho Kekkonen, Lemmenjoki, Pallas-Yllästunturi), you will also enjoy the surroundings of the Oulanka National Park in the east.

 Finland is a safe country.
-In the cities it is recommended that you exercise caution with regards to pickpockets, especially around the stations and in tourist areas.
+However, in its cities, it is recommended that you exercise caution with regards to pickpockets, especially around the stations and in tourist areas.